 A lot of preparation is needed for bringing a dog into your home.
 It can be incredibly stressful, but it is vital to your dog’s happiness.

-In order to make your dog comfortable, you have to turn your house, into a humble abode.
+To make your dog comfortable, you have to turn your house into a humble abode.

 One important factor you will need to consider is the space you have in your house.
 The Bo-Jack isn’t too large and will be able to live in small properties comfortably.